 We've selected a few spots which offer exceptional agri-adventures making it easy to share the wonders of fall with your kids.
-From Connecticut to Maine and Vermont the season is in full swing.
-Play flashlight tag or chase the kids through the corn stalks; ride on a wagon full of hay or bob for apples, make time for fun with your kids.
+Play flashlight tag amid corn stalks and ride on a wagon full of hay or bob for apples.

-Connecticut: Bethlehem, March Farm Pumpkins, Apples & Corn Mazes
+March Farm Pumpkins, Apples & Corn Mazes in Bethlehem, Connecticut

 (September to late October).
 The five-acre hilltop corn maze, accessible by hayride, provides labyrinth-style challenges to be conquered.
 There is a mini corn maze available for preschool children.
 Additional activities include tractor-pulled hay rides, sampling fresh apple cider made on site, petting zoo & farm animal encounters, and a hayloft play area for tykes.
 The play area offers non-stop fun with slides, swings, climbing walls, a tractor tire sand area, hay bale pyramids, and a 450-foot track with tricycles, pedal tractors & wagons to ride.
 Bonus Points: